Ezku/coffee-injector/README.markdown

 [cs]: http://jashkenas.github.com/coffee-script/
 [np]: http://github.com/kriszyp/node-promise

-# Dependency injection the asynchronous way
+# Dependency injection the node.js way

 Dependency injection is an often used mechanism for achieving inversion of control, a design principle related to the [D][d] in [SOLID][solid].